aische/typelevel-examples/Readme.md

 ## SKI Combinators

 The Example1 program adds two numbers, 2 and 3.
 Unfortunately the command ":kind!
 Example1" won't show the fully evaluated result.
 To check if the resulting type is what we expect, we define the value "example1".
-We give "Maybe" as successor function and "Int" as zero, and give "example1" the type "Run Example1" and a value of (Just (Just (Just (Just (Just Int))))).
+We give "Maybe" as successor function and "Int" as zero, and give "example1" the type "Run Example1" and a value of (Just (Just (Just (Just (Just 3))))).
 If the resulting type did not match, the type checker would complain.

     data V a
     data I